-Just as you would expect the house you purchase in a subdivision to have a heating and cooling system, you should expect your manufactured home to come with these, too.
+You would expect the house you purchase in a subdivision to have a heating and cooling system.
+And you should expect your manufactured home to come with these, too.

 What happens when the heating and cooling systems in manufactured homes must be replaced?

-The useful life of a residential heating and cooling system is anywhere between 10 years and 20 years, depending on how carefully maintained they are, environmental factors, and the quality of the unit and its installation to begin with.
+The useful life of a residential heating and cooling system is anywhere between 10 years and 20 years.
+This depends on how carefully maintained they are, environmental factors, and the quality of the unit and its installation to begin with.
 For more info on this matter keep reading the article.
 Here you’ll find everything you need to know.
-Furthermore, you can expect the HVAC system of your manufactured home to need replacement at some point over the course of your homeownership, especially if it is something you’re living in long-term.
+Furthermore, you can expect the HVAC system of your manufactured home to need replacement at some point over the course of your homeownership.
+Especially if it is something you’re living in long-term.

-When you need to replace your heating and cooling system, you have two options, depending on the type of manufactured home you live in.
+When you need to replace your heating and cooling system, you have two options.
+These depend on the type of manufactured home you live in.

 If you are living in something along the lines of an RV, travel trailer, Windstream, or similar, you may need to take it in for repair to an authorized mechanic, who will have access to the specialty parts and equipment needed to install a new heating and cooling system.
 Or, a local heating and cooling company may know exactly what to do.
-Give one a call so they can come visit you, which is much more convenient than moving your house.
+Give one a call so they can come to visit you, which is much more convenient than moving your house.

-If you are living in a prefabricated or modular home, it is likely that your HVAC system is just like that of a “stick-built” home (one that is built completely on-site).
+If you are living in a prefabricated or modular home, it is likely that your HVAC system is that of a “stick-built” home.
 For you, calling a local heating and cooling company such as Area Sheet Metal Heating and Cooling will get you the resources you need for repair and replacement.